bsleight/QHO-Prob/README.md

 # QHO-Prob
-Calculates probability as a function of time for measuring a particle in a given region in a 1D QHO state using trapezoidal integration and Scipy.
+Calculates probability as a function of time for measuring a particle in a given region of space in a 1D QHO potential using trapezoidal integration and SciPy.
+This program computes the probability function for an arbitrary two state superposition of the QHO.
+Parameters such as the two eigenstates comprising the superposition, and their coefficients can all be specified

 Run main.py from the command line with the optional parameters: